albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: class.rawin(key)

-returns true if the slot 'key' exists. the function has the same eddect as the operator 'in' but does not employ delegation.
+returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.

 .. js:function:: class.weakref()